-Northern lights Sognefjord tonight
+Northern lights in Sognefjord tonight

 Kp 1 is well below the Kp 3-4 threshold needed for aurora to be visible from Sognefjord.